Yesterday I published Part 1 of How to Break Out of a Victim Mentality.

 It could stem from a need for attention, particularly if they are struggling with low self-esteem.
 It can also indicate that they are struggling with a victim mentality.

-Misery as a competition is not a game you want to play and definitely one you don’t want to win.
+Misery as a competition is not a game you want to play and is definitely one you don’t want to win.
 Don’t get dragged into comparing problems.

 Related post – Do People Care About Your Problems?